QubitPi/leadership-blogs/src/content/posts/neural-networks/index.md

 signal to the cell body where they all get summed.
 If the final sum is above a certain threshold, the neuron can fire, sending a spike along its axon.
 In the computational model, we assume that the precise timings of the spikes do not matter, and that only the frequency of the firing communicates information.
-Based on this rate code interpretation, we __model the firing rate of the neuron with an activation function $f$, which represents the frequency of the spikes along the axon.
+Based on this rate code interpretation, we __model the firing rate of the neuron with an activation function $f$__, which represents the frequency of the spikes along the axon.
 Historically, a common choice of activation function is the sigmoid function $σ$, since it takes a real-valued input (the signal strength after the sum) and squashes it to range between 0 and 1.

+In machine learning, a neural network (also artificial neural network or neural net, abbreviated ANN or NN) is a computational model inspired by the structure and functions of biological neural networks.[1][2]